 (1) Twain satirizes religion with Huck and Jim's litany of superstitions.

 (2) Twain satirizes greed:

-- The duke and the dolphin commit fraud several times in an effort to get rich.
+- The duke and the dauphin commit fraud several times in an effort to get rich.

 (3) Twain pokes fun at 'sivilization' throughout:

-- Huck marvels at human cruelty toward one another as the duke and dolphin are tarred and feathered.
+- Huck marvels at human cruelty toward one another as the duke and dauphin are tarred and feathered.